Tsodilo Hills

 • Exploring Tsodilo Hills is best done on foot, using the well-marked trails.

-• Interacting with the local San people provides a deeper cultural experience.
+• Engaging with the local San people enriches the cultural experience.

 Posted by